conrad-blucher-institute/Flare/README.md

  - Docker Desktop: Ensure Docker Desktop is installed and running to manage containerized applications.
  - Linux/WSl: Required to ensure permissions are handled appropriately.
     - Installation for Windows:https://learn.microsoft.com/en-us/windows/wsl/install
- - Node.js and NVM: Use Node Version Manager (NVM) to manage Node versions, ensuring compatibility with the frontend Vue app.
+ - NVM: Use Node Version Manager (NVM) to manage Node versions, ensuring compatibility with the frontend Vue app.
+    - Installation: Detailed below in Vue Development Setup
+ - Node.js: A JavaScript runtime for running server-side code.
+    - Installation: Detailed below in Vue Development Setup
+ - Vite: A development server and build tool optimized for Vue.
     - Installation: Detailed below in Vue Development Setup

 ## To set up and run Flare in a Docker container: